plugdata-team/plugdata/Resources/Documentation/ELSE/samps2ms~.md

 draft: false
 ---

-[samps2ms~] is a simple abstraction that converts time values number of samples to ms. Conversion expression: ms = 1000*samps/ samplerate.
+[samps2ms~] is a simple abstraction that converts time values number of samples to ms. Conversion expression: ms = 1000*samps/samplerate.